Linda Brant-Malm

 Teaching Statement:

 I am part of the pioneering movement to introduce tactile art to the world.
 Do you know what art feels like?
-Whether you are blind or sighted, here is your chance.
-Please touch, feel, caress, and handle!
+You experience it through texture, weight, temperature and resistance.
+Sensory rich art pieces are physical, present and grounding.
+Be here, feel this, don’t rush.

 Program Offerings